 Born and raised in Adelaide, Australia, Stefaan started classical ballet lessons at the age of nine.
-After finishing training at the New Zealand School of Dance in 2015, he was offered a contract at the Singapore Dance Theatre where he stayed for two years.
+After finishing training at the New Zealand School of Dance at the end of 2013, he was offered a contract at the Singapore Dance Theatre where he stayed for two years.

 He moved to Germany in 2016 to dance with Theater Pforzheim and during his time there, transitioned from classical ballet to contemporary dance.

-His final stop was in beautiful Malta to dance with Zfin Malta National Dance Company, before arriving back home to Adelaide, Australia.
+His final stop was in beautiful Malta to dance with the Zfin Malta Dance Ensemble, before arriving back home to Adelaide, Australia.

-“My sister and I were raised by my grandmother, who was a guiding light in both our lives, supporting and inspiring me to keep developing the artist within me.”
+“My sister and I were both raised by my grandmother, who is still a guiding light in both our lives, supporting and inspiring me to keep developing the artist within.”

 In this interview with Stefaan, he describes his love of dance and art, and how each talent evolved in its own unique way:

 “Mikhail Baryshnikov was my first idol that really drove me to become a professional dancer.
 I was nine when I watched the film ‘White Nights’ in which he and Gregory Hines co-starred.
 I was in awe at their skill and at how effortless their movement looked.
 I started ballet the same year.“